 But the reality is that False Claims Act cases are not the way for a quick payday.
 Success is more often the result of many years of hard work by knowledgeable whistleblowers and experienced counsel committed to representing your interests for the long haul.

-If you’re a potential whistleblower in need of an experienced healthcare fraud attorney to help the process along, contact Bracker & Marcus LLC today.
+If you’re a potential whistleblower in need of an experienced False Claims Act attorney to help the process along, contact Bracker & Marcus LLC today.